adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/social.md

 ## Twitter Configuration

 I hope you are seeing that all the OAuth providers take a very similar route to configuring their service.
 The semantics of the service are slightly different in each case.
 Twitter is no different.
 As you might expect, before continuing, sign up for [Twitter][14].
 Once you have signed up, the [Twitter Developers Portal][15] is your next stop.
-Once there, you can click on **Create New App**:
+Once there, click **Create New App**:

 ![Twitter: New App][img21]

 Most of the fields are self-explanatory.
 The **Callback URL** is the same thing that the other social providers have called the Redirect URL.
 The appropriate value is your app URL + `/.auth/login/twitter/callback`.
-There is a legal agreement at the bottom of the page, then you can click on **Create your Twitter application** button.
+There is a legal agreement at the bottom of the page, then you can Click **Create your Twitter application** button.

 !!! danger
     All social authentication providers have some sort of legal agreement that governs their use.
 In general, demo or PoC apps are fair use.
 However, you should get a legal opinion before using a social authentication provider in a production app.

 Once you have created the app, you will get a tabbed display with all the settings.
-Click on the **Keys and Access Tokens** tab:
+Click the **Keys and Access Tokens** tab:

 ![Twitter: Keys][img22]